axeldinh/rlib/README.md

 ### Examples

-Here are a few examples of trained agents using the library:
+Here are a few examples of trained agents using the library, the code used to produce those results can be found in the ``scripts`` folder:

 | Q-Learning on Mountain Car | Deep QLearning on Lunar Lander | Evolution Strategy on Flappy Bird | Deep Deterministic Policy Gradient on Half Cheetah | PPO on Bipedal Walker |
 |:--------------------------:|:--------------------------:|:--------------------------------:|:-------------------------------------------------:|:---------------------:|